qbicsoftware/research-data-management/docs/experiment/experiment_introduction.md

 ![project_summary](../project/images/project_summary.png)

-Alternatively you can also select your experiment of interest via clicking on its name in the application drawer to the left
+Alternatively you can also select your experiment of interest via clicking on its name in the application drawer to the left.
+All of the project's experiments are also available when you are already in one of the experiments.
 ![project_summary_drawer](../project/images/project_summary_drawer.png)

 !!! info "Application drawer"